Cersei Lannister Is Definitely Up To Something & This Might Be It

 In episode 8, after being told by her son, King Tommen, that there would no longer be trial by combat in King's Landing, Cersei, through pursed lips, addresses Qyburn.
 The brief back and forth is quite foreboding.

-“That old rumor you told me about — my little birds investigated,” he tells Cersei.
+“That old rumour you told me about — my little birds investigated,” he tells Cersei.

 "More, Your Grace.
 So much more."